SeLite/SeLite.github.io/index.md

  * If the web application stores its data in [SQLite](http://www.sqlite.org/), test data lifecycle is streamlined.
 You can then use all buttons of [SettingsInterface](SettingsInterface).
 They snapshot application DB (into 'vanilla' DB).
 They (re)load test DB and/or application DB from that snapshot.
  * Otherwise import the app DB (from Postgres, MySQL and potentially other types) via customisable filters.
 Apply [DataImport](DataImport).

+## Data separation (in testing)
+Some application errors cause incorrect data that doesn't show up on the immediate screens (or not at all during the same session).
+Such defects present themselves only on subsequent screens or even much later (through their knock-on effect).
+Having a test DB (in SQLite) isolated from the application's DB facilitates early detection of those bugs.

+Separation allows validation of the data as presented by the application anytime later, rather than just right after the data was updated.
+So in addition to checking the immediate pages within the same test run, this also checks the application continually, taking any previous operations into account (including previous sessions).
+If the application shared its database with the test, such defects would be difficult or even impossible to detect.

+See illustrations at [TestMethods](TestMethods) and details at [TestMethodsTheory](TestMethodsTheory).

 ## Customisation
 When customising or creating frameworks or components for Selenium IDE, following topics can assist you: